Rebalancing

 Using Rebalanced Synthetic Data

 The performance of the linear RidgeClassifier model in the previous section was, on the whole, pretty poor.
-The substandard results can be traced back to the data used to train the model in the first place - the highly imbalanced nature of the dataset means that there is only a very faint signal from the target variable.
+The reasoning can be traced back to the data used to train the model: the high imbalance in the target column means that the class 1 in the target column has a very faint signal.

 A naive solution to this problem is to create a new dataset by oversampling data from the minority class and undersampling from the majority in order to achieve the desired distribution of classes.
 However, there is a very clear drawback to this method in that the new dataset may be significantly smaller than the original.
 Using this traditional technique, the issue has been transformed from not having enough quality data to potentially not having enough data at all.